 NASSCO has an on-site weld school where employees are certified to perform specific welding operations.
 The weld school is comprised of a series of 3-sided booths where students learn and demonstrate all welding techniques used in the shipyard.
 Currently, each booth is equipped with exhaust ventilation hoses ducted to a manifold that uses portable blowers to exhaust the welding fumes away from the worker.
 Currently, the exhaust system at the weld school does not have a filtration system to reduce emissions.
-Therefore, NASSCO proposes to acquire and install an exhaust system equipped with HEPA filtration (like the system already in use at the Repair Shop) for the stainless steel and mild-steel welding operations, the risk-driving emissions at this location.
-The proposed capture and control system will meet T-BARCT for this operation.
+Therefore, NASSCO proposes to acquire and install an exhaust system equipped with HEPA filtration like the system already in use at the Repair Shop for the risk driving welding operations at this location, like stainless steel welding.